Introduction

 Inspect the Mattress and Box Spring

-- Remove the bedding: Strip down the bed to the mattress and box spring, checking for small, brownish-red bugs.
+- Remove the bedding: Take off all bedding to expose the mattress and box spring.
+Look carefully for small, brownish-red bugs.

-- Look for signs: Examine the seams, corners, and edges for bed bug excrement, blood stains, or shed skins.
+- Look for signs: Check the seams, corners, and edges for any signs of bed bug droppings, blood spots, or shed skins.

 Pay Attention to the Headboard and Bed Frame

-- Check the bed frame: Look at the joints and crevices of the bed frame for any hidden bed bugs.
+- Check the bed frame: Look closely at the joints and crevices of the bed frame for any hidden pests.

 Examining Upholstered Furniture and Curtains